wickit7/topo-drain-plugin/docs/Keyline-Design.md

 ### Extract Main Valleys

 The **Extract Main Valleys** tool identifies the most significant valley lines (flow paths) from the complete valley network by selecting the tributaries with the highest flow accumulation values within your perimeter.
+The tool extracts tributaries (flow paths) with the highest flow accumulation and ranks them by their maximum flow accumulation value within the perimeter area.

 <img src="../resources/ExtractMainValleys.png" alt="Extract Main Valleys Dialog" width="500">

-#### How it works

-The algorithm:
-- Clips valley lines to the specified perimeter (analyzes each polygon feature separately if multiple polygons exist)
-- Extracts flow accumulation values at valley line locations
-- Identifies the point with highest flow accumulation for each tributary (defined by attribute `TRIB_ID`)
-- Selects the top N tributaries by maximum flow accumulation
-- Merges line segments belonging to each selected tributary (using attribute `DS_LINK_ID`)
-- Adds a `RANK` attribute (1 = highest flow accumulation, 2 = second highest, etc.)

 #### Parameters